Klipper3d/klipper/docs/CONTRIBUTING.md

 [Klipper-translations Project](https://github.com/Klipper3d/klipper-translations)
 is a project dedicated to translating Klipper to different languages.
 [Weblate](https://hosted.weblate.org/projects/klipper/) hosts all the Gettext strings for translating and reviewing.
-Locales can merge into the Klipper project once they satisfy the following requirements:
+Locales can be displayed on [klipper3d.org](https://www.klipper3d.org) once they satisfy the following requirements:

 - [ ] 75% Total coverage
 - [ ] All titles (H1) are covered
 - [ ] An updated navigation hierarchy PR in klipper-translations.

-The navigation hierarchy is in `docs\_klipper3d\mkdocs.yml`.

 To reduce the frustration of translating domain-specific terms and gain awareness of the ongoing translations, you can submit a PR